cloudmesh-community/fa18-516-29/chapter/HadoopMultiNodeclustersetup-Part2.md

         export PATH=$PATH:$HADOOP_HOME/bin
         export HADOOP_CONF_DIR=/home/ubuntu/hadoop_home/hadoop-2.9.1/etc/hadoop

    vi.
-Load profile in all the :
+Load profile in all the instances:
         ~/.profile

    vii.
 Change the hadoop-env.sh in $HADOOP_HOME/etc/hadoop in all the instances to add the below line for JAVA_HOME: